EMERGING MARKETS-Emerging markets post subdued post-Fed gains

-LONDON, Sept 18 (Reuters) - Emerging market equities rose to one-month highs on Friday and currencies mostly gained against the dollar after the Federal Reserve left U.S. interest rates unchanged.
+LONDON, Sept 18 (Reuters) - Emerging market equities rose to one-month highs on Friday, leading a broad rally caused by the Federal Reserve’s decision to keep U.S. interest rates unchanged.

-MSCI’s main emerging equity index was up 0.6 percent and on track for the biggest weekly rise since early April, with 3.8 percent gains.
-Emerging Asian shares rallied more than 1 percent
+MSCI’s broadest emerging market index was 0.6 percent higher and was on track for the biggest weekly rise since early April, with 3.7 percent gains.
+Emerging Asian shares rallied one percent.

 Fed Chair Janet Yellen justified the decision to keep rates on hold by saying the global outlook appeared less certain and recent falls in U.S. stocks and a rise in the value of the dollar had been tightening U.S. financial market conditions.